|

 Only the additional elements compared to the given P2 are described below.
 Add

-these appropriately to the test script
+these appropriately to the test script.
+Our path name syntax is

 the same as Unix path names.
 Obviously,